__________________________________________________

 The BFG

 Big Friendly Giant!
 This BFG doesn't seem all that friendly at first as he creeps down a London street, snatches little Sophie out of her bed, and bounds away with her to giant land.
-And he's not really all that big when compared with his evil, carnivorous brethren,
+And he's not really all that big when compared with his evil, carnivorous brethren, who bully him for being such an oddball runt.
+After all, he eats only disgusting snozzcumbers, and while the other giants are snacking on little boys and girls, he's blowing happy dreams in through their windows.
+What kind of way is that for a giant to behave?

-here to see a lesson idea using this concept.
+This book can be used to look at made up words, and have students make up their own words in a story.
+Click here to see a lesson idea using this concept.
 This would also be interesting to compare to classic tales, such as Jack and the Beanstalk.
 Students could compare the Giants from each story.

 _______________________________________________